apache/spark/docs/streaming-programming-guide.md

 Often writing data to external system requires creating a connection object (e.g. TCP connection to a remote server) and using it to send data to a remote system.
-For this purpose, a developer may inadvertantly try creating a connection object at the Spark driver, but try to use it in a Spark worker to save records in the RDDs.
+For this purpose, a developer may inadvertantly try creating a connection object at the Spark driver (process running the streaming application), but try to use it in a Spark worker/executor to save records in the RDDs.
 For example, in Scala and Python (Java omitted for brevity), one can write a code like the following.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">